Nursing Care Plan for Skin cancer – Melanoma, Basal Cell Carcinoma, Squamous Cell Carcinoma

 Skin cancer is an uncontrolled growth of abnormal skin cells.
-There are three main types of skin cancers: Basal cell carcinoma is the most common, squamous cell carcinoma (also common) and melanoma (less common, more dangerous).
-Other conditions that are considered to be precancerous as they can develop into cancer include: actinic keratosis and atypical moles.
+There are three main types of skin cancers: Basal cell carcinoma is the most common, squamous cell carcinoma (also common), and melanoma (less common, more dangerous).
+Other conditions that are considered to be precancerous as they can develop into cancer include actinic keratosis and atypical moles.
 About 90% of nonmelanoma skin cancers are related to UV exposure, either from the sun or from tanning beds.
 A person’s risk for melanoma doubles if they have had more than five severe sunburns.

 Skin cancer – Melanoma, Basal Cell Carcinoma, Squamous Cell Carcinoma Nursing Care Plan

-- Painful bumps on skin
+- Painful bumps on the skin

 - Skin growths with raised borders that are crusty in the center